Coming soon

 Nothing.

-Patrick’s face hardened.
+Patrick’s face hardened, and he noticed the stillness outside looming over the house.
 He snatched the baby from her hands, the cord still pulsing faintly between mother and son.
 Holding the child by the ankles, he slapped his tiny backside—once, twice—until a sharp crack filled the room.

 “Breathe, my son!
 Breathe, Goddammit!”